Ajaila0069/cat-face-detector/README.md

 is what I would say if this were a serious bot.

 This entire thing is a shitpost, so feel free to edit it as much as you want.
 I haven't included my tokens here, so if you want to use the apis, you'll have to get your own.

+***To Run***

+Download and install Python 3.6
+Download and install pip3
+_optional : create aliases in ~/.bash_profile_
+Download all required libraries using ```pip install -r requirements.txt``` Navigate to the folder and run ```python3.6 cat_detector.py```